absurd/chronigall/README.md

-This repository comprises the specification of the Chronigall format for keeping records of work done for such purposes as billing hourly clients as well as a reference implementation of a command line timer which automatically appends to a timelog file in the Chronigall markdown format and tols for creating timelog artifcats from a master project timelog suitable for client review.
+This repository comprises the specification of the Chronigall format for keeping records of work done for such purposes as billing hourly clients as well as a reference implementation of a command line timer which automatically appends to a timelog file in the Chronigall markdown format and tools for creating timelog artifcats from a master project timelog suitable for client review.